 Also, many babies don’t latch at all initially.
-If this is happening to you, you are likely to be feeling quite distressed and anxious, but I want to reassure you that with a little time and lots of practice, the majority of babies will learn and be able to do what they are hard-wired to do.
+If this is happening to you, you are likely to be feeling quite distressed and anxious, but be assured that with a little time and lots of practice, the majority of babies will learn and be able to do what they are hard-wired to do.

-There could be several reasons why your baby isn’t latching at the moment,
+There could be several reasons why your baby won’t latch at the moment.

 It may be that you have had a difficult labor, or your baby has swallowed a bit of mucous during birth.
 Maybe your baby is sleepy because of the medications given during labor, or simply that your little one isn’t yet able to control sucking and swallowing effectively.

 However, it is likely to improve over the next few days and weeks.

 For some babies, difficulty attaching at the breast is related to a tongue tie, but whatever the reason, two things are critical:

 - Your body must begin to make milk, and to make extra milk each day

 - That your baby can receive that milk!

 You may be asking yourself, how can this possibly happen if my baby won’t latch at the breast?

 Pumping your milk

 You could hand express your milk (by hand, not a hand pump) every two to three hours, which will enable your milk to come out of your breast.

 Doing this will ‘tell’ your body to keep on making milk, because every time demand goes in at the breast and a little milk comes off, your body produces more.
 It’s a demand and supply mechanism.